Lukeming-tsinghua/REMAP/README.md

 ## Overview

 This repository provides codes of REMOD model and training process in bi-modalities and relevant ablation study in single modality.
 REMOD is an approaches for multi-modal knowledge distillation ondisease relation extraction.
 The approach constructs a knowledge distillation framework with joint learning of knowledge graph modality and text modality.
 The knowledge graph consists of entity pairs of the target relations, and the texts consist of sentences related to entity pairs collected by distant supervision.
-The REMOD model could test on either text modality or graph modality for dealing with the missing modalityproblem.
+The REMOD model could test on either text modality or graph modality for dealing with the missing modality problem.

 ## Key Idea of REMOD